 First thing first!

 I can’t believe how many people didn’t read my last blog to the end!
-It was actually quite disturbing and I am disappointed but hopefully, it’s a lesson learnt that you have to take things in fully before jumping to conclusions!
+It was actually quite disturbing and I am disappointed but hopefully, it’s a lesson learned that you have to take things in fully before jumping to conclusions!

 Not just on my site but in life in general.